dalibo/pitrery/INSTALL.md

   server doing a lot write transaction, this can avoid contention on archiving.

+* `ARCHIVE_OVERWRITE` can be set to "no" to check if the file to archive already exists in the destination directory.
+Since it reduces performance when archiving over SSH, it is set to "yes", by default.

 * `SYSLOG` can be set to "yes" to log messages to syslog, otherwise stderr is used for messages.  `SYSLOG_FACILITY` and `SYSLOG_IDENT` can then by used to store messages in the log file of PostgreSQL when it